feathersjs/feathers/docs/guides/basics/services.md

 ## What's next?

-In this chapter we learned about services as Feathers core concept for abstracting data operations.
+In this chapter we learned about services as a Feathers core concept for abstracting data operations.
 We also saw how a service sends events which we will use later to create real-time applications.
 After that, we generated a messages service.
 Next, we will do some data modelling and add some logic to our chat using [Schemas and resolvers](./schemas.md)